Alejogb1/job-board/blog-data/why-does-using-conv1d-or-conv2d-in-tensorflow-cause-a-process-crash-with-exit-code--1073740791.md

 id: "why-does-using-conv1d-or-conv2d-in-tensorflow-cause-a-process-crash-with-exit-code--1073740791"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 That dreaded exit code -1073740791.
 I’ve seen it enough times across various projects, and it almost always points to one core issue: a problem lurking within the low-level memory management that TensorFlow uses, particularly when invoking accelerated compute kernels with cuDNN or similar libraries.
-It's not usually something wrong with your code, *per se*, but rather how that code interacts with the underlying hardware and drivers.
+It's not usually something wrong with your code, _per se_, but rather how that code interacts with the underlying hardware and drivers.
 It’s one of those things that makes you feel like you’ve stumbled into a particularly dark corner of the software stack.

 My experience with this kind of crash dates back to when I was optimizing a real-time image recognition system.
 We had heavily invested in GPU acceleration to keep latency down, and we suddenly hit this wall.
 The model, based on a rather complex convolutional neural network, would just… die, with that specific exit code.
 No warnings, no useful errors, just a swift and frustrating halt to the process.
 It took me a while to zero in on the cause then, and I’ve seen similar scenarios across numerous projects since.